 - Mouth sores

-Thrombocytopenia is a decrease in platelets, or thrombocytes, the blood cells that help to clot the blood after an injury.
-Thrombocytopenia is frequently a side effect of treatment with the proteasome inhibitors Velcade® (bortezomib), Kyprolis® (carfilzomib), and Ninlaro® (ixazomib).
+Thrombocytes are platelets, or the blood cells that help to clot the blood after an injury.
+Thrombocytopenia is a decrease in these platelets.
+It is often a side effect of treatment with proteasome inhibitors such as Velcade® (bortezomib), Kyprolis® (carfilzomib), and Ninlaro® (ixazomib).
 If you experience signs of thrombocytopenia, contact your healthcare provider immediately.
-Symptoms include:

 - Pink urine